Bookshop.org

 EBooks

-★★★★☆ They just launched eBook sales this year, providing another alternative to Kindle.
+★★★★☆ They launched eBook sales early in 2025, providing another alternative to Kindle.
 The books are in ePub format, making them a lot more portable than Amazon’s, especially the ones from publishers that don’t insist on locking access with DRM.
 You can just download from the website and put them on whatever reader you want.
 Off the top of my head, Tor publishes most of their books DRM-Free, and Bookshop has a deal to include Standard Ebooks’ catalog of free public-domain books.

 For books that do have DRM, you can read them on the website, or with Adobe Digital Editions, or using Bookshop.org’s mobile app.
 Similar to Kobo or eBooks.com, really.